AndreBaltazar8/ablac/docs/programmable-builds.md

 integer, borrowed `string`, or direct non-escaping `(i64) -> i64` callback parameters and `void`, any supported scalar, or owned `string` results.
 Runtime globals initialize once and retain state between calls; direct exports do not add synchronization.
+When every module global is a scalar with a compile-time-proven initializer, the compiler places those initial values directly in the artifact and removes the lazy first-export guard automatically.
+Mutable `var` globals remain mutable after startup and need no source annotation for this optimization.
 Adapters preserve the declared width and signedness while boxing scalars without exposing `%AblaValue`.
 A string lowers to a pointer/`u64` byte slice;
 the adapter accepts null only for an empty slice, copies the exact bytes into